 As a mother of two, I know the fragility and rawness of postpartum.
-I also know how important it is for new mothers to take care of themselves physically and emotionally during this stage.
+I also know how important it is for new mothers to care for themselves physically and emotionally during this stage.
 It’s also important to plan for support during postpartum.
 Because, in my opinion, it’s a stage that not enough families prepare for.

 One of my favorite things Caitlin said was, “We teach people how to treat us.
-And when you ask for help, you show people that you are strong and that you have confidence in yourself.
+And when you ask for help, you show people you are strong and have confidence in yourself.
 When we ask for help, we give other women or other people that we are asking the freedom to ask us in return.
 We then get the privilege of taking care of one another.”

 Here are the resources that Caitlin and I mentioned during this episode: